-Assessment often focuses on several key components:
+Assessment often focuses on several key terms:

 Assessment can overlap with course-level grading, especially when student grades provide clear feedback to help instructors understand progress towards course learning outcomes.
 However, grades are often incomplete and approximate indicators of student progress.
 More importantly, student course grades are often too broad to be used to indicate progress towards larger, program-level student learning outcomes.